publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXV/ptB/m__us_usc_t16_s460nnn–64.md

     (b) __Management__

-        The wilderness study areas referred to in subsection (a) of this section shall continue to be managed under [section 1782(c) of title 43][/us/usc/t43/s1782/c] in a manner so as not to impair the suitability of the areas for preservation as wilderness.
+        The wilderness study areas referred to in subsection (a) shall continue to be managed under [section 1782(c) of title 43][/us/usc/t43/s1782/c] in a manner so as not to impair the suitability of the areas for preservation as wilderness.

     (c) __Expansion of Basque Hills Wilderness Study Area__